charuwts/bible-studies/bible_chapter_summaries.md

 Paul, a bondservant of God.
 To Titus, a true son in their common faith.
 Paul left Titus in Create, that he should set in order the things that are lacking and appoint elders in every city.
 Qualifications for a biship.
 There are many insubordinate.

 ### Titus 2 short summary -

+### 1 Peter 1 short summary - Hope
+Peter an apostle of Jesus Christ, To the pilgrims of the Dispersion.
+They have been begotten to a living hope.
+They greatly rejoice.
+The prophets inquired of salvation.
+Those who call on the Father should conduct themselves in fear.
+The Word lives and abides forever.

+### 1 Peter 2 short summary -
+They are to desire the pure milk of the word and come to Him as to a living stone.
+As pilgrimes they are to obstain from fleshly lusts and submit to every ordinance of man.

+### 1 Peter 3 short summary -
+### 1 Peter 4 short summary -
+### 1 Peter 5 short summary -